kapland26/PersonalReact/README.md

 To Do After Done:
+    - check unique usernames, do not allow log-in click unless both boxes filled
     - Timer on event leave
     - show if friends already in an event on invite list
+    - Poll for github/google (maybe no github?)

 Routes: